Here’s another one, this time from Procenic P8. What makes this 2-in-1 stick vacuum stand out?

 - The entire vacuum body is washable so it’s pretty easy to clean

 - Comes with a wall mount for easy storage

-- Comes with 4 additional tools aside from the extension wand – soft dusting brush, multi-angled brush, slit cleaning soft hair and main motorized head
+- Comes with 4 additional tools aside from the extension wand – a soft dusting brush, multi-angle brush, slit cleaning soft hair and main motorized head

 - Compatible with 100-240 volt outlets